rgm/read52/29-jeremy-ashkenas.md

 abstractions you're used to.

 It turns out that literary forms and literary abstractions aren't necessarily so different or so alien.
-So let's go through a few of the fun ones.
+Let's go through a few of the fun ones.

 *Metaphor*: Circle is an Ellipse.
 Except that it's not quite the same